StevenKitavi/Network-Automation/Basic Switchport Confirguration/README.md

 # NetworkAutomation --  Switch port configuration

 Project elaborates two ways of writing data into a jinja template to configure a basic switchport configuration
-1. Python Dictionary
+1. Python dictionary
-2. Python Class
+2. Python Class.

 The Python script renders a Jinja Template file with the configuration files </br>
 In the python Script is a  dictionary where the template variables get data from